- Education and Science»

 If you exercise in the morning, you need to have breakfast about one or two hours before you start.
 This is because most of the energy from last night’s dinner is used up and your blood sugar is likely to be low.
 This calls for early rising.
 A lighter breakfast is wise if you intend to exercise within an hour after the meal.
 If you don’t eat you will feel sluggish or lightheaded when you exercise.
 And will be unlikely to accomplish your exercise goals.
 You need protein and carbohydrate rich breakfast and minimal fat.
 Examples of a good work out breakfast include; whole grain cereals, bananas, low fat milk and juice.
 Remember however that eating too much before exercise can also make you feel sluggish and may give you stomach cramps during exercise.
 Good snacks after exercise include fresh fruits, yogurt, and whole grain crackers.

 Take a few minutes to warm up before you start any vigorous activity.
 Start slowly and increase intensity gradually.
 Remember to choose proper shoes and light clothes since your body temperature will be increasing.
 In cold weather, dress up well to prevent hypothermia.
 You will need layers that can peel off as body temperature increases .
 Listen to your body.
-If you are feeling sick or very fatigued, or you suffer persistent joint pains after exercise, hold off.
+If you are feeling sick or very fatigued, or you develop persistent joint pains after exercise, hold off.
 You might be doing something wrong.
 You may have to consult a professional before you continue.

 Begin stretching slowly and carefully until reaching a point of muscle tension.
 Hold each stretch for 10 to 20 seconds, then slowly release.
 Never stretch to the point of pain because you could injure the muscle.
 Breathe regularly to help increase blood oxygen levels which in turn increases oxygen flow to the brain.